isomerpages/singhealth-alice/pages/Launch.md

 A.L.I.C.E @ SGH Campus is please to invite the following projects for our experiential showcase during the tour.
 During the tour, you will be able to know more about their innovation journey:

+1. Centre Capabilities
+2. Microsoft Demonstration
-1. Introduction of Supercomputer Programme
+3. Introduction of Supercomputer Programme
-2. Centre Capabilities
-3. Experiential Project 1: Ai Triage
+4. Experiential Project 1: Ai Triage
-4. Experiential Project 2: Nursing Software Suite + Respiree + Bwatch + Blue Mirror
+5. Experiential Project 2: Blue Mirror, Nursing Software Suite, Respiree, Bwatch
-5. Experiential Project 3: MIC @ Home
+6. Experiential Project 3: MIC @ Home

 For more information on the projects, click [here](https://alicelaunch.com/project-showcase/) to find out more.